IBM/analyze-customer-data-spark-pixiedust/README.md

 * Drag and drop the variables you want to display into the `Keys` and `Values` fields.
 Select the aggregation from the drop-down menu and click `OK`.

-* From the menu on the right of the chart you can select which renderer you want to use, where each one of them visualises the data slightly different.
+* From the menu on the right of the chart you can select which renderer you want to use, where each one of them visualises the data in a different way.
 Other options are clustering by a variable, the size and orientation of the chart and the display of a legend.

 * Below are two examples of a bar chart and a map created in the notebook.